 Ever since man first harnessed fire, advancements in cooking came few and far between for a couple thousand years.
 But these days, it seems like a whole new way to make food is introduced every other year.
 From sous-vide to induction cooktops to internet-connected everything, technology continues to make cooking safer and more convenient.
 That’s ultimately a good thing; it means that we can spend less time laboring in the kitchen and more time sharing food with friends and family.
 But it can be hard to separate the hype from the appliances that will actually make your life easier.
-One innovation that’s actually worth considering is the Instant Pot pressure cooker.
+One innovation that’s actually worth considering is the pressure cooker.

-Instant Pot has come to be synonymous with all countertop multi-cookers, but it is a product of the company of the same name.
-Other brands will call their products multi-cookers or instant pressure cookers.
 While multi-cookers are a relatively new innovation, pressure cooking is anything but.
 Its history dates back to the “Digester,” a somewhat ominously named cookpot invented by Frenchman Denis Papin in the 1600s.
 But today’s pressure cookers are a far cry from those old school devices.
-For one thing, Instant Pots are electric appliances, not stovetop pots.
+For one thing, pressure cookers are electric appliances, not stovetop pots.
 Also, they’re designed to consolidate the jobs of a whole bunch of kitchen tools into one compact and easy-to-use appliance.

 There are other players in the game besides the Instant Pot brand, although Instant Pot still remains one of the best choices.
 Instant Pot also offers a variety of different models with different capabilities, so you don’t have to overpay for features you don’t need.
 We’ve rounded up some of the best pressure cookers on the market, including options from Instant Pot Ninja, and Mueller.
 Plus, if you’d rather buy a classic pressure cooker that you can use on your stovetop range, we’ve included good options in that category as well.

 1. Instant Pot Ultra 6 Qt 10-in-1 Pressure Cooker